 “Virtual Cards have eliminated Doximity’s operational problems: Airbase’s lightweight pre-approvals keep Anna in the loop of every dollar before it leaves the bank.”

-Because employees create an expense request in Airbase prior to getting access to a virtual card, the finance team can now see the expense owner for every subscription the company uses.
-And the finance team has said goodbye to opaque credit card statements—spend is now automatically recorded in the GL.
+Because employees create an expense request in Airbase prior to getting access to a Virtual Card, the finance team can now see the expense owner for every subscription the company uses.
+And the finance team has said goodbye to opaque credit card statements—spend is now automatically recorded in the general ledger.